Dr Colin Sutherland BSc PhD MPH

 - T: 020 7927 2338

 Colin joined the School in January 1998 to work with Professor Geoffrey Targett on the adhesion of Plasmodium falciparum gametocytes.
-After securing Wellcome Trust funding, Colin coordinated a series of clinical trials which measured the effect of antimalarial combination therapy on transmission of P. falciparum.
-This work was carried out in Farafenni, The Gambia from 2000 to 2002 .
-As result of this field work, Colin developed a keen interest in drug resistance which led to important collaborative projects within the Gates Malaria Partnership.
-He is now supported by the Health Protection Agency (HPA) as Senior Lecturer attached to the Malaria Reference Laboratory, LSHTM, and as Clinical Scientist in the Department of Clinical Parasitology at the Hospital for Tropical Diseases.
+This was followed by Wellcome Trust-funded studies, with Prof Targett and Chris Drakeley, on antimalarial combination therapy and transmission of P. falciparum in Farafenni, The Gambia from 2000 to 2002.
+This lead to Colin developing a keen interest in parasite drug resistance.
+He is now supported by Public Health England (PHE) as Reader in Parasitology attached to the Malaria Reference Laboratory, LSHTM, and as Clinical Scientist in the Department of Clinical Parasitology at the Hospital for Tropical Diseases.

-Colin contributes lectures, seminars and practical classes for students studying for the Immunology of infectious Diseases (IID), Control of Infectious Diseases (CID) and Molecular Biology of infectious Diseases (MBID) MSc degrees, and for the DTM&H. He has also supervised a large number of MSc summer research projects in the laboratory.
+Colin contributes lectures to students studying for the Immunology of infectious Diseases (IID), Control of Infectious Diseases (CID) and Molecular Biology of infectious Diseases (MBID) MSc degrees.
+He has also supervised a large number of MSc summer research projects in the laboratory.

 Colin's lab group has been involved in training researchers from a number of malaria endemic countries in techniques for molecular genotyping of malaria parasites.
 Recent trainees and students have hailed from Burkina Faso, Kenya, Nigeria, Pakistan, The Philippines, Senegal, Sudan, Tanzania, Thailand, The Gambia and elsewhere, and include scientists, clinicians, doctoral students and research assistants.

 Colin also contributes to a number of PhD examinations each year.
-Recent candidates have included students from Universities and Institutes in Montpelier, Liverpool, Copenhagen, Stockholm, Kilifi and London.
+Recent candidates have included students from Universities and Institutes in Liverpool, Copenhagen, Melbourne, Kilifi and London.

 Recently completed doctoral students in the lab include: